doflo-dfa/doflo-dfa/README.md

-### Development Team Lead for doFlo
+### Dev for doFlo

-I work as the lead developer on an workflow automation platform called doflo.
+I work as dev on a workflow automation platform called doflo.

 You can learn more about it here: <a href="https://www.doflo.com">www.doflo.com</a>